 LinkedIn also makes good use of it’s solitary icon logo when minimal space is available.

 For the sake of time (and energy) I’m not going to give a synopsis of every social media network’s brand logo history.
 So instead of droning on and on through all 21 networks, I’ve instead decided to just package up all the logos into one downloadable set.

 Simply click the download button below to download all the high-resolution official logos for the following social networks:

-Save them, chop them up, insert them into a great visual you’re creating for your next blog post, and share freely knowing you have the most official version of the brand logo represented.
+Save them, add them to your social media icon collection, insert them into a great visual you’re creating for your next blog post, and share freely knowing you have the most official version of the brand logo represented.

-I’ve done the hard work in rooting through the brand guidelines of each network to make sure these are in compliance.
+I’ve done the hard work in rooting through the brand guidelines of each network to make sure all these logos included above are accurate and up to date.
 If you’d like to double-check for yourself (which I highly encourage you to do) here are the links to each network’s publicly visible guidelines: